Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 +++

-### Step 3: On the "File Test Properties" tab of "Criteria" tab, keep the Project Value Translator to "Default"
+### Step 3: On the "File Test Properties" tab of "Criteria" tab, set the Project Value Translator to "ByItemFolderName"

 Then click "Analyze"...